What Is the Iron Law of Layoffs?

 If your business starts to improve too fast, you will have no choice but to lay people off.
 What is the Iron Law of Layoffs?

-The relationship is simple.
-With company growth, you have to increase capacity by either adding people (scale) or increasing productivity (process improvement).
-The one trade off is attrition.
+The relationship is simple, with company growth, you have to increase capacity by either adding people (scale) or increasing productivity (process improvement).
+The one improvement trade off is attrition.
 Some employees may quit or retire as time goes by.
-Therefore, the equation is:

 Improvement = Revenue Growth + Attrition

 The Iron Law of Layoffs says that if change management is faster (>) than Revenue Growth + Attrition then layoffs will occur.
-This means that the more successful an organization is in improving productivity over its growth in revenue then the greater the pressure is for layoffs.
+This means that the more successful an organization is at improving productivity over its growth in revenue, then the greater the pressure is for layoffs.

 Deming suggested that management should eliminate fear by promising job security.
 In order to do this management must strategically plan on how to use the capacity released and facilitate change proactively.
 Otherwise, the Iron Law of Layoffs will make managements promises unbelievable.

 Become a Better Manager